- Do you want your work to feel like a calling where you make a difference every day?

 Collegewise believes that the right environment can inspire people to discover their potential.
-And we’re currently looking for a fellow believer to join us as a College Counselor in our Fanwood, New Jersey office.
-Prior experience in admissions, student counseling, student affairs, or another related field is helpful but not required.
+And we’re currently looking for a fellow believer to join us as an Online College Counselor.
+This is a remote position but applicants must reside in the U.S.

 Who We Are

 Collegewise is a college counseling company that helps high school students confidently navigate their journey to college.
 We believe the college admissions process has spun out of control, with too much confusion, too much anxiety, and too many students losing agency for what should be their path to higher education.
 We’re out to change all that.

 Since 1999, we’ve helped more than 24,000 “A” students, “C” students, and everyone in between apply and get accepted to schools—sometimes famous, often not—that they’re excited to attend.
 We do it all with just the right mix of advice, encouragement, and occasional cheerleading to ensure that each student’s college admissions process goes smoothly and thoughtfully.
 We also speak in public, write, and constantly look for ways to spread relevant college planning information to anyone who needs it, whether or not they join our program.
 To learn more about our inspiring work, check out this short video.

 What’s the Job?